 The time for change has come and you have decided to move your house from Norway to London.
 It sounds great – to forget about the spiked winter shoes, the long sunny, summer nights, and, especially, the freezing cold winter.
 The UK is an understandably desirable destination to remove to, having a stable economic offering and wide-ranging possibilities, especially for people from the EU and EEA.
-London covers a territory, which is almost twelve times larger than Oslo, Norway and is significantly more inexpensive.
+London covers a territory, which is almost twelve times larger than Oslo and is significantly more inexpensive.
 Although planning, packing and organizing a house removal to London, particularly with children, can be a tiring and difficult job, it is not half as tough as establishing your new life in a completely unfamiliar country.
-We offer you some basic information about the working and living conditions in the UK capital.
+We offer you some basic information about the working and living conditions in the UK capital as of 2021.

 We are proud members of